pat-marty/the-local-ibex-source/content/en/docs/hiking/kroentenhuette_sac.md

     <em>Looking back up the Erstfeldertal from where we hiked down.
 This final stretch of the hike is down a gravel road to get back to where we parked the car.</em>
 </p>

-[^1]: There is an alp taxi that you can take from Erstfeld up to Bodenberg, but this is not part of the standard SBB timetable.
+[^1]: There is an alp taxi that we could have taken from Erstfeld up to Bodenberg, but this was not part of the standard SBB timetable.